 City officials can use location intelligence to identify the types of businesses that are likely to bring a wider range of visitors to these areas and use this information to promote their region to such businesses or plan strategic incentive programs.

-Another aspect of city planning centers around understanding what retail gaps, if any, exist.
+Another aspect of city planning centers around uncovering retail gaps.
 "Retail leakage," or losing out on potential sales, occurs when there are insufficient retail resources in a city, causing would-be consumers to take their shopping – and tax revenue – outside the city.
-Municipal planners who identify these leaks and find retail investments to patch them up need a thorough understanding of both consumer and local marketplace.
+Municipal planners who identify these leaks and find retail investments to patch them up need a thorough understanding of both local consumers and markets.

-The Placer Marketplace has designated datasets, such as STI: Popstats or AGS: Retail Potential/Gap, identifying where consumer demand is unfulfilled.
+The Placer Marketplace has a variety of datasets, such as STI: Popstats or AGS: Retail Potential/Gap, that can identify areas with unfulfilled consumer demand.
 These tools draw on a multitude of data points to pinpoint retail opportunities.
-Factors such as consumer expenditure within and outside a given retail area and population growth forecasts are used in tandem with Placer.ai data to create retail forecasts.
+Factors such as population growth forecasts and consumer expenditure within and outside different retail areas are used in tandem with Placer.ai data to create retail forecasts.

 Smaller or peripheral cities can sometimes struggle to attract national retailers and can use the Void Analysis report to identify best-fit retailers and demonstrate the role they can fill within the existing market.
 The Void Analysis report determines where a retail gap exists within a shopping center or geographical area and can show what retailer would be the best fit for the community surrounding the center.